 You must have a very detailed business plan, which outlines your business, tax and bank records, and all the collateral you have, which they can take if you cannot repay the loan.

-2. Small Business Administration (SBA) Loans For Dentists
+Small Business Administration (SBA) Loan for Dental Practice

 The Small Business Administration (SBA), a government agency, offers several types of lending options to small businesses and dentistry practices.
 According to the SBA, borrowers need to look at the exact purpose of their funding needs.

 If a dentist is looking to take out an SBA-guaranteed loan, he should be aware that the process is more document intensive than with other methods of funding.